barryvdh/barryvdh.github.io/_posts/2015-08-22-comparing-blade-and-twig-templates-in-laravel.md

 Basically, Blade syntax is a thin wrapper for PHP, to provide a clean syntax.
 Everything you can do with PHP, you can do with Blade (and vice versa).
 You can also easily mix plain PHP in your Blade templates.

 ## About Twig
-Twig is created by Fabien Potiencer, for reasons he describes in his [blogpost announcing Twig](http://fabien.potencier.org/templating-engines-in-php.html).
-It's included in the default Symfony2 installation, can be used stand-alone and recently has seen some adoptions in other projects.
+Twig is developed by Fabien Potiencer, for reasons he describes in his [blogpost announcing Twig](http://fabien.potencier.org/templating-engines-in-php.html).
+It's included in the default Symfony2 installation, can be used stand-alone and a lot of other projects support Twig.
 [Drupal 8 will use Twig as template engine](https://www.drupal.org/theme-guide/8/twig) and Magento 2 was going to use it, but [decided to drop it](https://github.com/magento/magento2/issues/370) a while back.
 Twig support was also considered to be added in Laravel by default, but was eventually removed before the final release.

 From [the site](http://twig.sensiolabs.org/):
 > * **Fast**: Twig compiles templates down to plain optimized PHP code.
 The overhead compared to regular PHP code was reduced to the very minimum.